efi0ng/psGoWebApp/README.md

  2. Only one category (Juices) has been implemented.
  3. Stand_locator doesn't implement the postcode finder.
 Just returns hardcoded data.
  4. Only category has implemented the model layer.
+ 5. Category controller seems to have a lot of knowledge about the viewmodel.
+Makes the viewmodel redundant?
+Worth reanalysis.

 ## Observations about Go

 The name of the source file has no bearing on how the contents is referred to in other source files.
 Any public methods will be visible to a consumer once the package is imported.